tamu-edu/it-cloud-docs/src/cloud/azure/network/access_methods.md

 For other types of resources that need to be accessible from the internet, Azure Firewall can be used to provide secure access while still allowing for inspection and control of traffic.
 This is typically used for non-web workloads that still require some level of public accessibility.
 Use the [Services Configuration](services.md) guide to set up your resource then contact the Cloud Services team to configure Azure Firewall for secure access.

 > [!WARNING]
 > Administrative protocols, such as RDP, SSH, or any protocols without TLS encryption, will not be opened to the internet through Azure Firewall.
-You will need to use the campus network or VPN to access over these protocols.
+For administrative access to virtual machines, use the shared hub Azure Bastion service (see [Azure Bastion](#azure-bastion) below).
+For other administrative access, use the campus network or VPN.
 If you have a specific use case that requires administrative access from the internet, please contact the Cloud Services team to discuss your requirements and potential solutions.

 ## CI/CD Access